- How do we know that pulmonary rehabilitation programs work?

 - Increase in tolerance of shortness of breath

 - Enable participation in recreational pursuits

 - Ability to return to work for some individuals

 - Reduction in exacerbations of the disease and hospitalizations

 - Improvement of quality of life

 The duration of the program is dependent upon your insurance coverage, but it generally lasts two months.
-You will come 3 times per week for about 1 to 1.5 hours per session.
+You will come 3 times per week for about one to one and a half hours per session.